learn-the-web/topics/javascript-syntax.md

 ### Numbers

-In Javascript, numbers are not in quotes, that’s the distinction between plain text and numbers.
+In JavaScript, numbers are not in quotes, that’s the distinction between plain text and numbers.
 Numbers allow mathematical operations on them, whereas strings to not.

 ```js
 // Numbers: integer or float (decimal)